CapricanDRJ/HadesStarCommunityData/docs/corp/accb87a59c1f019d1be37fa2b19ae2aeb35c4a995d1d621a8e987065cd1328fe/index.md

 ```
-As long as you’re active you can stay.}
+As long as you’re active you can stay.
 ```
 ### [Discord](https://discord.gg/5Ty2Uqmu)
 ### Whitestar Bonus ❌